rubocop/ruby-style-guide/README.md

     ```

 * Omit parentheses around parameters for methods that are part of an
-  internal DSL (e.g. Rake, Rails, RSpec), methods that are with
+  internal DSL (e.g. Rake, Rails, RSpec), methods that have
   "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute
   access methods.
 Use parentheses around the arguments of all other
   method invocations.